Richard-Zhang-AI/robostereo/README.md

 ### Datasets

-The public datasets utilized in our current workflow can be downloaded from Hugging Face and should be placed within the `datasets/` directory of the repository.
-We recommend adhering to the following absolute paths:
+We have prepared a subset of the data, which can be downloaded via Hugging Face to facilitate inference and training.
+The datasets should be placed under the datasets/ directory of the repository.
+We recommend using the following folder structure:

-- `bridge` -> `/nfs/rczhang/code/RoboStereo/datasets/bridge`
+- `bridge` -> `./datasets/bridge`
-- `train_openvla` -> `/nfs/rczhang/code/RoboStereo/datasets/train_openvla`
+- `train_openvla` -> `./datasets/train_openvla`

 Please log in to Hugging Face prior to downloading: